jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 Some of my classes are designed differently than what Bob Martin provided in his UML class diagram.

 ### Controller
-The Controller aligns with the Framework Adapter in the Hexagonal Architecture diagram.
-This is the Driver element where a request or inbound message will first be encountered.
+The _Controller_ aligns with the _Framework Adapter_ in the Hexagonal Architecture diagram.
+This is a Driver element where a request or inbound message will first be encountered.

 The Controller is an Adapter.
-It adapts the elements of the message into types, which may often be Entities, so that the processing can continue via the Input/Output Boundary interface.
+The Controller adapts the types of the inbound message, which may be basic types, into Entity/Domain types so that the processing can continue via the Input/Output Boundary interface.

 #### Presenter and ViewModel
-These were among the most confusing parts of the Clean Architecture design for me to understand.
+These were among the most confusing parts of the Clean Architecture design for me.
 I recommend reading Martin’s content and viewing his video presentations.
 But here’s a quick primer.

-The Output/Response Model returned by the Input/Output Boundary interfaces has no presentation context.
-It’s going to be raw data, usually comprised of domain business objects, such as Entities.
+The Output/Response Model is returned by the Input/Output Boundary interfaces has no presentation context.
+It’s usually going to be comprised of domain business objects, such as Entities.

 While the Controller could take upon complete responsibility to make the data presentable to the end user, Martin suggests using a Presenter.
-This is another class that the Controller will delegate to.
+This is another class that the Controller would delegate to.

 The Presenter will accept the Output/Response Model and build a ViewModel based upon it.
 The ViewModel contains all the content that resides in the Output/Response Model, but the ViewModel content is formatted so that it’s presentable to the user.
-For example, if the user is using a web browser, then the ViewModel might be an HTML file.
+For example, if the user is using a web browser, then the ViewModel might be an HTML file, wherease the Output/Response Model should have no trace of HTML.

 Different types of Presenters might be needed depending upon how the user might be consuming the information.